techidaily/site-win11-tips/source/_posts/strategies-to-amend-out-of-memory-issues-in-hogwarts-adventures.md

 5. Once the game has been added, click**Options** and select**High performance** .
 ![Pick the High Performance mode](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/system-display-graphics-option-high-performance.jpg)

- If you're using Windows 10, follow the steps outlined in our guide on[how to choose the most suitable GPU for apps](https://www.makeuseof.com/windows-10-choose-preferred-gpu/) .
+ If you're using Windows 10, follow the steps outlined in our guide on [how to choose the most suitable GPU for apps](https://www.makeuseof.com/windows-10-choose-preferred-gpu/) .

 ### 3\.
 Increase the Dedicated VRAM

  VRAM stands for video RAM, the memory referenced in the error message.
 If you have a powerful GPU, the game is using it, and you believe that your VRAM is higher than what's required, you should ensure it is properly allocated to the GPU.

- In our guide on[increasing dedicated video RAM on Windows](https://www.makeuseof.com/tag/video-ram-windows-10/) , we have outlined the steps to check how much video RAM you actually have.
+ In our guide on [increasing dedicated video RAM on Windows](https://www.makeuseof.com/tag/video-ram-windows-10/) , we have outlined the steps to check how much video RAM you actually have.
 If you have enough VRAM available, you should adjust the VRAM allocation in your computer's UEFI or BIOS.

  If the available VRAM isn't sufficient, you can also fake the VRAM increase, which may fix the error under discussion.